alikkaa/RFM-analysis_in_game/README.md

 Form conclusions and proposals based on the results of the RFM analysis.
 It should be taken into account that the results of the analysis are used for the subsequent use of various tools for working with different payment segments of the audience, for example, sending push notifications to users, issuing gifts, for creating retargeting campaigns and other subsequent work with different segments of users.

-Task 2 (Methodological)
+# Task 2 (Methodological)
 Since February 5, there has been a decrease in Retention 1.3d indicators for all users by 2 percentage points. (for other periods Retention also fell).
-Goal: to determine the reasons for the decline in Retention.
+**Goal:** to determine the reasons for the decline in Retention.
 Develop a set of recommendations to solve the problem.

-What you need to do in this task: write a description of how you will analyze this problem situation.
+**What you need to do in this task:** write a description of how you will analyze this problem situation.

-What the task tests is the ability to formulate correct hypotheses, the completeness and accuracy of the hypothesis analysis methodology, the ability to identify the real reasons for changes in key metrics

-What does a good solution look like?
+**What does a good solution look like?**
-Formulate valuable hypotheses
+- Formulate valuable hypotheses
-Test hypotheses
+- Test hypotheses
-Describe in the form of diagrams the process of testing hypotheses, possible test results and subsequent actions based on the results obtained.
+- Describe in the form of diagrams the process of testing hypotheses, possible test results and subsequent actions based on the results obtained.
-Possible design in the form of block diagrams
+- Possible design in the form of block diagrams

-Task 3 (Methodological)
+# Task 3 (Methodological)
 Today is February 18th.
 Since January 1, there has been a decrease in the Revenue indicator for the MTQ product.
-Goal: to determine the reasons for the fall in Revenue.
+**Goal:** to determine the reasons for the fall in Revenue.
 Develop a set of recommendations to solve the problem.

-What you need to do in this task: write a description of how you will analyze this problem situation.
+**What you need to do in this task:** write a description of how you will analyze this problem situation.

-What the task tests is the ability to formulate correct hypotheses, the completeness and accuracy of the hypothesis analysis methodology, the ability to identify the real reasons for changes in key metrics

-What does a good solution look like?
+**What does a good solution look like?**
-Formulate valuable hypotheses
+- Formulate valuable hypotheses
-Test hypotheses
+- Test hypotheses
-Describe in the form of diagrams the process of testing hypotheses, possible test results and subsequent actions based on the results obtained.
+- Describe in the form of diagrams the process of testing hypotheses, possible test results and subsequent actions based on the results obtained.
-Possible design in the form of block diagrams
+- Possible design in the form of block diagrams